KevinAst/MyWeb/FireWithin/intro.md

    background?
 Who are the main characters.
 Why was the book written and what is it's major theme and emphasis?

-2. In some cases, I may audabilly stream the entire book at a time.
+2. In some cases, I may audibly stream the entire book at a time.
    I am a slow reader, so streaming is a good option for me.

-3. Then for the actual study, I will read _(or audabilly stream)_ a few chapters at a time.
+3. Then for the actual study, I will read _(or audibly stream)_ a few chapters at a time.

 4. I then supplement what I have read with the sermon series that I